krixi/remud/docs/content/development/scripting.md

 `is_object(entity)` - Returns true if the provided entity is a object, false otherwise.

-`get_name(entity)` - Returns the name of the given entity, or unit if it doesn't have one.
+`name(entity)` - Returns the name of the given entity, or unit if it doesn't have one.
 Players and objects have names.

 `description(entity)` - Returns the description of the given entity, or unit if it doesn't have one.
 Rooms and objects have descriptions.